-W.3.2 Write informative/explanatory texts to examine a topic and convey ideas and information clearly and accurately through the effective selection, organization, and analysis of content.
+W.5.2 Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content.

 - Develop the topic with facts, definitions, concrete details, quotations, and information and examples related to the topic.

 - Link ideas within and across categories of information using words, phrases, and clauses (e.g. in contrast, especially).

 - Use precise language and domain-specific vocabulary to inform about or explain the topic.